The Ultimate Guide to Chinese Province Stereotypes Online (Part 1: Northern China)

-Discover how Chinese people joke about each province online.
-This guide explains viral stereotypes, regional memes, and internet culture across China.
+Discover how Chinese people joke about northern provinces online.
+This guide explains viral stereotypes, regional memes, and internet culture across Northern China.

-This article is your ultimate crash course to China’s province stereotypes, the kind you’ll see on Chinese social media, Reddit threads, Bilibili videos, and meme maps that go viral every year.
+This guide is now split into two parts about China’s province stereotypes, the kind you’ll see on Chinese social media, Reddit threads, Bilibili videos, and meme maps that go viral every year.
 Think of it like the Chinese version of those “How Americans see Europe” or “How Europeans see the US” maps — funny, exaggerated, sometimes accurate, sometimes completely ridiculous, but always entertaining.

-In this guide, we’ll walk through the most popular stereotypes province by province, explain where they come from, and why Chinese netizens keep using them.
-By the end, you’ll understand the hidden humor behind one of the most viral meme formats in Chinese internet culture — the legendary “map of China in everyone’s eyes”.
+By the end, you’ll understand the humor behind one of the most viral meme formats in Chinese internet culture — the legendary “map of China in everyone’s eyes.”

 📖 Article Contents